DA0-DA0/docs/docs/configuration/staking.md

 # Staking

+A DAO's staking configuration determines the rules of the token staking process.
-Token-based and NFT-based DAOs can configure the parameters of their staking process.
+Only token-based and NFT-based DAOs have a staking process to configure.
+Member-based DAOs do not have staking because they do not use tokens.

+## How to update the staking configuration

-Staking parameters are initially set when you create a DAO.
-Of course you can always modify them later with a [governance proposal](/definitions/proposals) containing the `Update Staking Config` action from the `DAO Governance` category.
+To change the staking configuration of a DAO, you must submit a [governance proposal](/features/proposals/what) containing the `Update Staking Config` action from the `DAO Governance` category.

+## Parameters

-## Unstaking duration
+### Unstaking duration

 After someone stakes tokens in a DAO, those tokens cannot be immediately unstaked.
 The unstaking duration is how long they remain locked after deciding